wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-forcedbrowsing.md

 Note that besides protection from forced browsing, in a similar way, you can configure protection against [brute-force attacks](protecting-against-bruteforce.md).

-## Requirements

-To protect resources from forced browsing attacks, real clients' IP addresses are required.

-If the filtering node is deployed behind a proxy server or load balancer, [configure](../using-proxy-or-balancer-en.md) displaying real clients' IP addresses.

 ## Configuring

 To configure protection against forced browsing:

-1. Open Wallarm Console → section **Triggers** and open the window for trigger creation.
+1. Open Wallarm Console → **Triggers** and open the window for trigger creation.
 1. Select the **Forced browsing** condition.
 1. Set the threshold for the number of the 404 response codes returned to the requests having the same origin IP requests.
 1. If required, specify **URI** to activate the trigger only for requests sent to certain endpoints, for example: